 Complete Monster: All of the baddies are pretty nasty in their own right, given that they have no problem trying to kill Alex despite him being a child.
-Two particular examples stand out from the rest though:
+Three particular examples stand out from the rest though:

 Scorpia: Julia Rothman is a executive board member of SCORPIA, who plans to make outrageous demands to Britain that will never be met, kill a high school of children when they are not met, and make the same demand to America with the same consequence knowing that they will meet them, and ultimately cause a war to erupt between the two countries.
 To demonstrate the weapon and show that she is not bluffing; she kills a completely separate group of high school football players without giving them a chance to be saved.
 She also manipulates Alex into joining Scorpia by getting him to think his father worked for them and was killed by MI6 when it was the other way around.
 She was planning to betray and kill Alex in the end.
 In the PrequelRussian Rouletteshe executes an assassin for failure.